CommandMC/HeroicWiki/Gamepad-Navigation.md

 # Gamepad API

 Heroic uses the [Gamepad API](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API) to detect interactions with the gamepad.
-Make sure your controller is detected in https://gamepad-tester.com using a chromium-based browser before reporting a controller not working.
+Make sure your controller is detected in https://gamepad-tester.com using a chromium-based browser (using the Chromium browser directly is prefered) before reporting a controller not working.

 # Interactions